GreenGrassBlueOcean/RefinitivR/README.md

                      Eikonformulas = c("TR.PE(Sdate=0D)/*P/E (LTM) - Diluted Excl*/", "TR.CompanyName"))
 ```

-## Retrieving large integers with EikonGetData
+## Retrieving large integers with EikonGetData (Python only, not for JSON method)

 There is currently an issue with the reticulate package handling large integers (like e.g. market capatilization) from python to r.
 This issue is described [here](https://github.com/rstudio/reticulate/issues/323)